Home > About RRW

-RRWC exists to introduce the sport of amateur folk-style wrestling to students in grades 5 through 8.
-Our volunteer coaches work with boys and girls to teach the rules, moves, strategies and tactics needed to compete in local wrestling events.
+RRWC seeks to introduce the sport of amateur folk style wrestling to students in grades 1 through 8.
+Our volunteer coaches work with boys and girls to teach the rules, moves, strategies and tactics needed to compete in local and regional wrestling events.

 Our Coaches